projectcontour/contour/docs/deploy-options.md

 You can run Contour without a Kubernetes Service at all.
 This is done by having the Contour pod run with host networking.
-Do this with with `hostNetwork: true` on your pod definition.
+Do this with `hostNetwork: true` on your pod definition.
 Envoy will listen directly on port 8080 on each host that it is running.
 This is best paired with a DaemonSet (perhaps paired with Node affinity) to ensure that a single instance of Contour runs on each Node.
 See the [AWS NLB tutorial][3] as an example.